Samsar4/CompTIA-Security-SY0-501-Study-Guide/README.md

 ### **Preventive** Physical Controls
 * **External**
 	* Fences, Gates, Barricades, K ratings(designed to stop vehicles)
-	* Mantrap (some type of entry system, consisting of 2 doors)
+	* Mantraps (some type of entry system, consisting of 2 doors)
-	* Cabling systems - (Using AirGap ; VPNs or VLANs)
+	* Cabling systems
+		- Airgap
+			- Physical separation between networks
+		- Protected Distribution System (PDS)
+			- Protect your cables and fibers to prevent direct and inductive taps

 * **Internal**
-	* Safe for Important documents
+	* Safe - for important documents
 	* Locked cabinets
-	* Faraday cages - to protect sensitive eletronic equipment
+	* Faraday cages - block eletromagnetic fields to protect sensitive eletronic equipment
 	* Locks
 		* Key management system (where the keys are stored? who is in possession of those keys?...)